The ultimate 10-Point checklist for buying a digital picture frame

 General frame control & operation

-This point refers to the different ways how you can control your digital picture frame.
+This point refers to how you can control your digital picture frame.

 It may have an Alexa or Google Home voice interface, a gesture control where you wave in front of the frame for specific commands, an infrared remote control, a motion detector, or automatic presence detection to turn the frame off when you leave the house or when you go to bed.